 George Springer and the Astros are starting to get that winning feeling again.
 (Photo by F. Carter Smith)

-Zack Greinke gives the Houston Astros a legit third ace.
+Zack Greinke gives the Houston Astros a legit losing streak stopper.
 (Photo by F. Carter Smith)

 George Springer is a game changer who recognizes Jose Altuve's unique gift.
 (Photo by F. Carter Smith)

 Jose Altuve is still hitting big postseason home runs.
 (Photo by F. Carter Smith.)

 Zack Greinke is somehow still often very effective with a diminished velocity.
 (Photo by F. Carter Smith)

 Carlos Correa, Jose Altuve have had some puzzling nights at the ballpark this season.
 (Photo by F. Carter Smith)

 Jose Altuve has long been a difference maker for the Houston Astros.
 (Photo by F. Carter Smith.)

 Houston Astros Alex Bregman and Jose Altuve are the heart of a historic run.
 (Photo by F. Carter Smith)

 Zack Greinke does not love the attention or hoopla that comes with it, but he knows how to pitch.
 (Photo by F. Carter Smith)

 Before what could have been their last game together, the Houston Astros met as a team and promised to play hard for one another.
 They would fight for their last out — and now, they have at least 27 more.
 George Springer would not let his Astros career potentially end with a whimper.
 Jose Altuve would not end his season as an object of pity.